The Living Autism training courses are suitable for families and professionals alike.

 Autism Champions (2-day course) – CPD certified

-The aim of this course is to provide attendees with underpinning knowledge and understanding of Autistic Spectrum Disorders/Conditions to Level 3 based on the Skills for Care Autism Skills and Knowledge List.
-It is intended to help attendees to become Champions and go-to people within their organisation in support of autistic employees, clients and patients.
+The aim of this course is to provide attendees with underpinning knowledge and understanding of Autistic Spectrum Disorders/Conditions Tier 2 level of the Department of Health & Social Care Core Capabilities Framework for Supporting Autistic People.
+It is intended to help attendees become Champions and go-to people within their organisation in support of autistic employees, clients and patients.